utsho34/utsho34/README.md

 ### Hi there 👋
+🔭 I’m currently working at Brain Station 23 PLC.
+- 🌱 I’m currently learning Django, AWS
+- 💬 Ask me about anything and also you can share your learning or findings with me.
+- 📫 How to reach me: utshobiswas.bu@gmail.com

 <!--
 **utsho34/utsho34** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.